choozexiann/BBDC-PRACTICAL-BOOKING-BOT/README.md

 Bot for booking BBDC 3A Practical Lessons.

-BC bbdc is scummy for limiting tpds viewing and making it really hard to book lol
+BC bbdc is scummy for limiting tpds viewing and making it really hard to book lol.

+For many with time restraints sometimes the only way is to bot, especially for tpds.

 TPDS one coming soon :)